l50/goutils/pwmgr/keeper/README.md

 **Returns:**

-pwmgr.Record: The retrieved Keeper record.
-This contains the following
+string: The JSON string representation of the retrieved Keeper record.
+The JSON string contains the following
 attributes:

 - UID: The unique identifier of the record.